 1. Is my car in good enough shape for a trip abroad?

-Even if you’re not heading abroad, it’s a good idea to give your car regular health checks, and to make sure that its road safe.
+When it comes to driving abroad, one of the most important is to make sure your car has regular health checks to ensure it is road safe.
 This is especially important if it’s a long trip with lots of driving involved – the longer the drive, the more chance there is that something could go wrong.
 Give your car a full check over before you head off, paying special attention to the following:

 Check the tyre pressure and tread depth, as well as keeping an eye out for any wear and tear.
 If you don’t know already, it might be a good idea to learn how to change a tyre before your holiday, as well as making sure you have a spare tyre available should you need it on the road.